Coalition of Oregon Land Trusts

 Incentives

-The first person to give $150 or more to COLT through Give!Guide on Giving Tuesday will receive a $50 Gift Card to Ox Restaurant.
+The first 10 people to donate $50 or more to COLT through Give!Guide will receive a unique, limited-edition COLT-branded Miir coffee cup.

 Partner(s)